 Become a Lake Oswego History Hero!

-Would you like to make a difference in our community?
 Your gift of $1,000 or more will transform you into a Lake Oswego Preservation Society History Hero.
 No phone booth required!

-Our History Heroes are:
+Our History Heroes include:

 John & Diane Bradshaw